morgan/magento-priceadjust/README.md

 - Ability to save rules for repeat mass price adjustments.
 - Advanced ability of choosing a `Source` store for the products price and then applying the rules to a `Target` store.
 - Can preview selected products proposed price adjustments before committing to the mass adjustment
-- Ability ro apply same rules to special prices;
+- Ability to apply same rules to both prices and special prices or only special prices;

 ## Getting Started